Offensive-Panda/Persistence_AND_Anti_Sandbox/README.md

-## Just for educational purposes.
+## Only for educational purposes.
 I am not responsible for misuse.
-## Offensive Panda
-## Cyber Security Engineer